emilydolson/CSE-830-SS-22/README.md

-# CSE-431
+# CSE-830
-Code and course material for MSU's "CSE 431: Algorithm Engineering"
+Code and course material for MSU's "CSE 830: Algorithms"